mt1022/gppy/README.md

 # Genomic Positioning with Python

+`gppy` is a **light-weight (no third-party dependencies)** and easy-to-install python package for genomic interval conversions to facilitate related transcriptome or translatome analysis.

+**Main features** include:
-`gppy` is a python package for genomic interval conversions to facilitate related transcriptome or translatome analysis. `gppy` can convert transcript/CDS intervals to genomic intervals in `bed12` format and vice versa, while taking well care of the presence of introns.
-Besides, `gppy` can extract mRNA/CDS/UTR from gtf and export in `bed12` format and generate summary table of basic transcript information (inlcuding ids and transcript/CDS/UTR lengths).
-More related features will be included in the future.
+- convert transcript/CDS coordinates/intervals to genomic coordinates/intervals in `bed12` format and vice versa, while taking well care of the presence of introns.
+- extract mRNA/CDS/UTR intervals from gtf and export in `bed12` format.
+- extract metadata from gtf files (including gene names, biotypes, and canonical status, transcript/CDS/UTR lengths) and export in tabular format.

 ### Installation
 ```bash